elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/what-role-do-the-gods-play-in-shaping-the-destiny-of-aeneas.md

 url: /learn/philosophy-and-greek-myths/questions/what-role-do-the-gods-play-in-shaping-the-destiny-of-aeneas
 score: -1.0
 related_article1:
+    id: 95530
+    title: >-
+        How does Priam's fate contribute to the overall tragedy of the "Aeneid"?
+    subject: Art History and Literature
+    url: /learn/art-history-and-literature/questions/how-does-priams-fate-contribute-to-the-overall-tragedy-of-the-aeneid
+related_article2:
     id: 95520
     title: >-
         What role does deception play in the war as described in the "Aeneid"?
     subject: Philosophy and Greek Myths
     url: /learn/philosophy-and-greek-myths/questions/what-role-does-deception-play-in-the-war-as-described-in-the-aeneid
-related_article2:
-    id: 95532
-    title: >-
-        How do themes of sacrifice and loss manifest in the "Aeneid"?
-    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-do-themes-of-sacrifice-and-loss-manifest-in-the-aeneid
 related_article3:
     id: 95521
     title: >-